streamlit/docs/content/kb/deployments/remote-start.md

 ```

 If this fixes your issue, **you should re-enable CORS protection** and then set
-`browser.serverPort` and `browser.serverAddress` to the URL and port of your
+`browser.serverAddress` to the URL of your Streamlit app.
-Streamlit app.

 If the issue persists, try disabling websocket compression by running Streamlit with the
 `--server.enableWebsocketCompression` flag set to `false`